Global Fashion: The Headwrap

 Considered to be a symbolism of everything from ownership to religious virtue to class distinction to cultural rebellion, the head covering is a controversial topic that elicits the most fervent of emotions and opinions to this very day.

-Meanwhile, in Louisiana in 1786, an oppressive law was instituted forcing all Black women to wear the tignon, a large piece of material tied or wrapped around the head to form a kind of turban, to differentiate from white women, which then took on a negative connotation.
-Tignons were typically worn by enslaved women to keep their hair up while they worked.
-Requiring free Black women to wear the same hair covering was intended as a statement of inferiority.
-Insert a cultural rebellion of the head covering that stands in history as the piece de resistance.
-The tignon was widely adopted in accordance with the law, but instead of a sign of inferiority, Black women embraced the tignon as a mark of beauty, wealth and creativity utilizing colorful, expensive fabrics and tied decorated them with feathers and jewels, which became a subtle rebellion against oppression.
+Meanwhile, in 1786 Louisiana, an oppressive law was instituted that forced all Black women to wear the tignon—a large piece of material tied or wrapped around the head to form a kind of turban.
+It was intended to differentiate Black women from white women and impose a marker of inferiority.
+Tignons were typically worn by enslaved women to keep their hair up while they worked, and requiring free Black women to do the same was meant as a visual signal of subjugation.
+But here enters one of the most iconic acts of cultural rebellion in history: Black women embraced the tignon as a mark of beauty, wealth, and creativity—utilizing colorful, expensive fabrics and decorating them with feathers and jewels.
+What was meant to shame became a statement of pride.

-The rise of feminism in the 20th century saw the decline of head coverings in Western culture.
-In 1968, the National Organization for Women released a Resolution on Head Coverings, which stated, “The wearing of a head covering by women at religious services is a custom in many churches and whereas it is a symbol of subjection within these churches, NOW recommends that all chapters undertake an effort to have all women participate in a "national unveiling"...to protest the second class status of women in all churches.”
+“The wearing of a head covering by women at religious services is a custom in many churches and whereas it is a symbol of subjection within these churches, NOW recommends that all chapters undertake an effort to have all women participate in a 'national unveiling'... to protest the second-class status of women in all churches.”

 Head Scarf